WASP-SYSTEMS/mock-cp/README.md

 # Mock Challenge Project

 This repository represents a minimal sample AIxCC ASC Challenge Project.

-## Using this repository

-This repository is meant to be used as a minimal Challenge Project Exemplar for testing CRSs and CI/CD integration.

 ## What's in this repository

-`src/` - this directory is where CP source code is loaded, analyzed, and built from.
+`src/` - this directory is where CP source code is loaded, analyzed, and built
+         from.

-`out/` - this directory is used to store artifacts generated from the docker containers.
+`out/` - this directory is used to store artifacts generated from the docker
+         containers.

-`work/` - this directory is used to store temporary or intermediate artifacts passed to and from containers.
+`work/` - this directory is used to store temporary or intermediate artifacts
+          passed to and from containers.

-`container_scripts/` - this directory contains scripts used in the Docker container to process requested operations form `run.sh`.
+`container_scripts/` - this directory contains scripts used in the Docker
+                       container to process requested operations from `run.sh`.

 `includes/` - directory that holds target-specific Makefiles.

-`run.sh` - a script that provides a CRS with a standardized interface to interact with the challenge project.
+`run.sh` - a script that provides a CRS with a standardized interface to
+           interact with the challenge project.

-`project.yaml` - a yaml document detailing many important aspects of the challenge project.
+`project.yaml` - a yaml document detailing many important aspects of the
+                 challenge project.

-`Dockerfile` - the Dockerfile used to create the CP docker image for building, running, testing.
+`Dockerfile` - the Dockerfile used to create the CP docker image for building,
+               running, testing.

 `.env.project` - CP-specific environment variables used for configuration.

-`.env.docker` - Default environment variables file passed to running docker containers.
+`.env.docker` - Default environment variables file passed to running docker
+                containers.

 `Makefile` - top-level Makefile for development-related targets.